Coombe Abbey: Conversion to a private residence

-After the Abbey had been seized in 1539 it was passed through numerous owners for the next forty years.
+After the Abbey had been dissolved it passed through numerous owners for the next forty years, during which time the church was pulled down to prevent its reuse as an abbey.
 In 1581 it came into the possession of Sir John Harington of Exton and he converted the abbey into one of the most substantial houses in the county.

 Harington was of Scottish descent, being a descendant of Robert Bruce.
 When James VI of Scotland became King of England, Harington used his ancestry to win favour.
 In 1603 James sent his daughter Princess Elizabeth to live at Coombe Abbey.
 The King issued a Privy Seal Order which declared "we have thought fit to commit the keeping and education of the Lady Elizabeth our daughter to Lord Harington and the Lady his wife".
 Elizabeth lived at the Abbey for the next five years.
 Her tutor and chaplain were Master John Tovey, the headmaster of the Free School at Coventry.
 Elizabeth's favourite childhood companion was Ann Dudley, a niece of Lord Harington, and with her, she formed a lasting friendship.

-In 1604 the famous Gunpowder Plot was conceived.
+In May 1604, the plague came to Coventry and Rugby, but Harington wrote to King James that Elizabeth was safe.
+Later in the year, the famous Gunpowder Plot was conceived.
 It was planned that King James and his two sons were to be killed, leaving Princess Elizabeth as Queen.
 Elizabeth was to be kidnapped and a Catholic Regent appointed to rule the country in her minority, during which time she was to be married to a Catholic and educated in Catholicism.
-To ensure that she was unguarded at Coombe Abbey a hunting match to which Harington was invited, was arranged by the Catholic gentry to take place on the 6th of November 1605 at Dunchurch, only a few miles from Coombe.
+To ensure that she was unguarded at Coombe Abbey a hunting match to which Harington was invited, was arranged by the Catholic gentry to take place on 6 November 1605 at Dunchurch, only a few miles from Coombe.

 As the plotters marched to Coombe, Lord Harington received word of the rising that morning and had sent Elizabeth to Sir Thomas Holcroft into the walled city of Coventry.
 The Mayor and nine other citizens mounted guard, drawing bows, pikes and other weapons from the city armoury for this purpose.
-Thus, when the plotters arrived at Coombe they found Elizabeth gone and realising that they had been discovered they fled.
+When the plotters arrived at Coombe they found Elizabeth gone and fled.
 Most of them were killed while trying to escape, but a few were captured and taken to London where they were executed.
-In 1613 Elizabeth married Frederick who later became King of Bohemia and she became the Queen.
+On 14 February, Elizabeth married Frederick who later became King of Bohemia and she became the Queen.

-John Harrington died in 1613 and after several changes of ownership, the Abbey was bought in 1622 by Lady Elizabeth Craven widow of Sir William Craven, mayor of London who settled the property on her son.
+John Harrington died in 1613 and after several changes of ownership, the Abbey was bought in 1622 by Lady Elizabeth Craven, widow of Sir William Craven, mayor of London who settled the property on her son.
 It remained in the Craven family for the next three hundred years.